cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgedashpatterns`

-Line dashes work the same as in Luxor.jl, numbers in an array.
-If you want to alternate between dash patterns, supply an array of patterns.
+Line dashes work the same as in Luxor.jl, ie they're numbers in an array, with line length following by space length.
+If you want to alternate between dash patterns, supply an array of pattern arrays.

 ```@example graphsection
 g = grid((5, 5))